 As such, the skill and approach of experienced counsel is extremely important.

-We at the law office of Mary K. Quinn are prepared to put more than three decades of family law experience to help you obtain the modification that is ideally suited to your unique family dynamics and circumstances.
+We at the law office of Mary Quinn are prepared to put more than four decades of family law experience to help you obtain the modification that is ideally suited to your unique family dynamics and circumstances.
 We have worked extensively on all modification issues, from custody arrangements to child support payments.

 Our lawyer and team will work directly with you to fully understand your situation and needs, and do everything we can to help tailor and work toward a best possible solution that preserves your immediate and long-term emotional and financial health.